grossomanache/grossomanache/README.md

 ### About Me 🍉
 Full-stack developer and industrial engineer, currently living in Barcelona, Spain.
 Specialized in building web apps via MERN stack.
-More details on technologies below 👇🏻
+More details on technologies below.

 ### Languages and tools  🪐
 <div>